neverased/NeverBot/docs/bot-personality-guide.md

 ### User Mentions
 When referencing other users in chat, NeverBot uses proper Discord mention format (<@USER_ID>) when User IDs are available in the conversation context.

+### Image Recognition
+NeverBot can see images attached to messages and will roast them.
+The bot analyzes what's in the image and makes fun of it - photo quality, content, whatever it can see.
+Just attach an image and the bot will tear into it.

 ### Command Handling
-- `/imagine` - Directs users here for image generation
+- `/imagine` - For image generation
 - `/help` - Mentioned casually to new users
 - Other commands - Responds naturally, not like a command processor